The agent works. You ship.

 You demonstrated it across multiple spaced retrievals over 30+ days.
 Mastered concepts never trigger checks.

-For agent-authored diffs above a configurable threshold (LOC, files touched, or novelty against your skill graph), the merge button is gated.
-You write 2–3 sentences explaining what the diff does and why.
+For agent-authored diffs above a configurable threshold (lines changed, files touched, or novelty against your skill graph), the merge button is gated.
+You write 2 to 3 sentences explaining what the diff does and why.
 An LLM judges the explanation against the diff.

-Concept advances toward "demonstrated."
+The concept advances toward "demonstrated."
 Merge proceeds.
-Total cost: ~30 seconds.
+Total cost: about 30 seconds.

 You see what the judge thought you missed.
 You can revise, or escalate to Coach mode for that hunk.

-FSRS-based scheduler picks 3–7 concepts due for retrieval each day.
-Prompts are extracted from code you committed weeks ago — not synthetic exercises.
+An FSRS-based scheduler picks 3 to 7 concepts due for retrieval each day.
+Prompts are extracted from code you committed weeks ago, not synthetic exercises.
 The result: review feels like reviewing your own work.

-Optional weekly 30–60 min window where the agent is read-only.
+An optional weekly 30 to 60 minute window where the agent is read-only.
 Solo throughput is your headline metric, tracked over time.

 In user_repo.ts you prepared statements once at module load.
 What's the failure mode if the connection drops?